michaelfeil/infinity/README.md

 poetry run pytest ./tests
 ```

-All contributions must be made in a way to be compatible with the Apache 2 OSS License.
+All contributions must be made in a way to be compatible with the MIT License of this repo.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->